 Summer 2021 Plans

-The information surrounding COVID-19 is constantly changing and evolving, and we will update our plans to mitigate the risk of Covid-19 and minimize the spread of Covid-19 monthly between now and summer 2021.
+The information surrounding COVID-19 is constantly changing and evolving, and we will update our plans to mitigate the risk of Covid-19 and minimize the spread of Covid-19 monthly throughout the summer.
 This plan is written to reflect what Camp would look like if it were to open today.
 We are regularly updating this document to reflect any changes made to policies and best practice recommendations to prevent the spread of COVID-19.
-Check back frequently for our most current plans.

 Camp Interlaken may not look like it does in a typical summer, but we are doing everything to make sure that it feels the same!
 We believe that the value of bringing our campers and staff together on the shores of Lake Finley, among friends old and new, and participating in a traditional, albeit slightly modified, Jewish overnight camp experience is needed more than ever during this challenging period of time.
 In order to be successful, there are hundreds of campers and staff relying on each one of us to be committed to Camp’s success.
 Ensuring the healthiest start to Summer 2021 will require a partnership between Camp Interlaken and our families, campers, and staff.

 Frequently Asked Questions

 To view our most current version of our Covid-19 playbook, click here.

 All FAQs were updated 6/2/2021 unless otherwise noted.

 We are lucky to meet regularly with an incredible medical committee that has helped us create protocols for the summer 0f 2021:

 - Dr. CJ Wagner

 - Tera Shapiro, R.N.